COME AND VISIT OUR WAREHOUSE SHOP. OPEN WEEKDAYS 9am - 5pm at CHURCH FARM, RODE, SOMERSET BA11 6AA

 2tbsps Light Soy Sauce

-4tbsps Black Chinese Rice Vinegar
+4tbsps Chinkiang Black Rice Vinegar

 3tbsps Somerset Honey